encodeclub-solidity-3/W4/README.md

 ## Instructions
-1. Navigate to the `Backend` folder and execute `npm run start`
+1. Navigate to `/Backend/` and execute `yarn run start`
-2. Open a separate terminal
-3. Navigate to the `Frontend` folder and execute `yarn start`
+2. On a separate terminal, navigate to `/Frontend/` and execute `yarn start`
+3. Visit Puppy World at `localhost:4200`
 <br></br>

 # Puppy World NFT
 ![screencapture-localhost-4200-2022-08-07-22_50_50](https://user-images.githubusercontent.com/96442866/183348418-b11e1533-a73e-4b17-80e6-ef7dee86750a.png)
 The world's cutest puppies have made the Ethereum blockchain their new home.
-This collection contains 10 of the rarest puppy NFTs.
+This collection contains 10 extremely brave, adventurous, and cute puppies.
+<br></br>
 # Encode Club Solidity Bootcamp
 ### Week 4 Project - July 2022 Cohort
 Team Members: